fifth-postulate/finding-the-planets/book/src/finding/image.md

 creating our own impression.

 ## Creating an image
-The following outline is typical for almost all the activities we are going to do in this workshop.

-1. Read data
-2. Process data
-3. Write data

-Processing could be any of, but not limited to, transforming, filtering, analyzing or fitting.
-Now processing will be generating image data.

-Because this could be your first encounter with the libraries we use, we are going to be very specific.
-In a sense the training wheels are on.
-But once you created your own image, you are ready to following your own path.

 So go ahead and start a new Rust file named `image.rs` in the `src/bin` directory of your project.